-Having done this, you are in the best position to start working on your research-paper outline or abstract, which must all fit on one side of one sheet of paper (for this assignment only it is OK to use single-spacing if you wish).
+First, read the assigned article.
+Think about what view it presents, and how strong or weak is the evidence (or rationale/argument) for that view.
+Consider then what some very different views might be, and get started on locating another source reflecting some different view.
+Having done this, you are in some position to start working on your research-paper outline or abstract, which must all fit on one side of one sheet of paper (for this assignment only it is OK to use single-spacing if you wish).
 The same criteria as for the final research-paper are useful to determine how good your outline/abstract is.
 It is not strictly necessary to identify your additional source in the outline/abstract, but the farther along you are the more useful will be the feedback you receive.

 As for the final research-paper, bear in mind what Gracián wrote in 1647: "good things, when short, are twice as good."
 The aim is to create a paper that packs a lot of valuable thinking into a relatively brief space.
 It should be a minimum of three full double-spaced pages in length (not counting reference list), and at a maximum it should not exceed five full double-spaced pages in length, not counting reference list, it must be double-spaced throughout, and with a size 12 font.
 You should include (cite, discuss) the assigned articles plus at least one other source; you are free to change what you identify as the additional source after you turn in the outline.
 Ideally, the additional source will be a journal article and not a book, book chapter, or internet site or page (Why?
 Because the best source is a scientifically peer-reviewed source.).
 But this is not a "critique the article" assignment - instead you are to use these articles in the course of trying to address the paper topic by comparing two or more competing views.
 Keep focus on that topic.
-It is also not a "compare the articles" assignment - it could be that two or three of your articles express the same viewpoint on a matter, and not much space need be devoted to contrasting them.
+It is also not a "compare the articles" assignment - it could be that your articles express the same viewpoint on a matter, and not much space need be devoted to contrasting them.